-Compensated Absences - It is the District's policy to permit employees to accumulate earned but unused sick leave and vacation leave benefits.
-Sick leave may be accumulated up to 40 hours and vacation leave up to 8 hours per month for employees with the District under 5 years, and 12 hours per month for employees with the District over 5 years.
-New employees earn vacation time but are not able to use it until after the six months probationary period.
-All sick and vacation leave is accrued when earned in the government-wide and proprietary fund financial statements.
+Compensated Absences - It is the District's policy to permit employees to accumulate earned but unused PTO leave benefits.
+48 hours of Personal Time Off (PTO) is given to each employee at the start of each calendar year and must be used by the end of the calendar year.
+PTO leave up to 8 hours per month is earned by employees with the District under 5 years, 13 hours per month for employees with the District over 5 years, and 15 hours per month for employees with the District over 10 years.
+All PTO leave is accrued when earned in the government-wide and proprietary fund financial statements.